kaloyanm/webinvi/Readme.md

 Setup
 =====
-To run the platform on your machine, you should use vagrant.
+To run the platform on your machine, you should use docker.
 Follow these steps to set that up:

 1. Download and install Docker (https://docs.docker.com/engine/installation/)